Benjamin Graham — Warren Buffett's mentor — gave very specific instructions on capital distribution across grades of stocks within a portfolio.

 Both Warren Buffett and his mentor Benjamin Graham — the founder of Value Investing — have described the pros and cons of Diversification in great detail.

 Graham therefore gave some very specific instructions on the subject of Position Sizing across various grades of stocks.

 Graham recommended a minimum portfolio size of 10 for Defensive grade stocks; or in other words, not more than 10% of one's portfolio per Defensive grade stock.

-"There should be adequate though not excessive diversification.
-This might mean a minimum of ten different issues and a maximum of about thirty."
+"A minimum of ten different issues and a maximum of about thirty."